D3vilOps/Elevator_Operating_System_Scheduler/README.md

 ## Project Overview

+This is a fork of the orignal assignment project for CS4352 Operating Systems project for Eric Rees from 2026 Spring Semester for group 9.
+This is my personal improvement work of the project after the fact for my own practice and learning as the lead developer of the original project.

 This project implements a scheduler for a simulated Elevator Operating System.
 The simulation environment is provided as a separate process.
 Our program communicates with it through a defined HTTP-based API to continuously retrieve passenger input, make scheduling decisions, and issue elevator assignments in real time.

 The scheduler is written in C/C++ and uses multithreading to coordinate three concurrent responsibilities: input communication, scheduling computation, and output communication.